 Got a ticket sorted?
 As the time comes closer, you should work out what you need to pack for the weekend.
 And if there’s one thing you’ll know if you’ve ever been camping before, it’s that summer weather in the UK is notoriously unreliable.
 So, the main items on your pre-festival packing list should be things to keep you warm and/or dry if the sunshine fails you.

 After that, it’s a case of the obvious essentials – tent, sleeping bag, clothes, phone power bank (if you have one), and basic toiletries.
 A festival campsite isn’t exactly a five-star hotel.
 But it’s still possible to keep yourself relatively fresh, even without a hot water shower.
+Some festivals even offer mobile shower trailers equipped with water storage tanks.
+This option, however, may require additional payment or reservation.
+It’s always wise to do your research beforehand and pack accordingly.

 Keep yourself safe and secure